Jack's exam stress story

-Jack is a 16-year-old from the regional centre of Dubbo, in western NSW.
-Like many people, he finds exams super-stressful, so he’s developed some ways of coping.
-Here’s his four-step guide to dealing with exam stress.
+Jack is a 16-year-old from the regional centre of Dubbo in western NSW.
+Like many people, he finds exams super-stressful, so he’s developed some ways of looking after himself during the busy exam period.
+Here’s his four-step guide on how to cope with exam stress.

 Exam time is a stressful time for many young people around Australia.
 Personally, I struggle with the pressures of today's education system.
 I’ve failed to perform to the best of my ability numerous times, due to the pressure that’s placed on us around examinations.